discontented/CSI-5007/_notes/algorithms-basics.md

 - Stable
     - A sort is **stable** if two elements with equivalent keys maintain their relative position after the sort.

-# Greedy Algorithms

-- At a choice within an algorithm, the algorithm makes the best choice at the moment.

-> Greedy algorithms make the decision of what to do next by selecting the best local option from all available choices without regard to the global structure. -**Algorithm Design Manual**